 The purpose of GPT's Internal Audit function is to provide the Board and management with independent and objective assurance on the effectiveness of the Group's system of risk management, internal compliance, control and governance.
+Internal Audit also provides the Audit Committee with commentary on risk culture observed through the audit process.
 Internal Audit personnel report to the Chief Risk Officer, and Internal Audit has direct reporting responsibilities to the Audit Committee, including access without the presence of other management.
 Internal Audit is independent of the activities it reviews and of business management activities.
-The Audit Committee review and approve GPT's Internal Audit Charter and recommends the internal audit plan to the Board for approval.
+The Audit Committee reviews and approves GPT's Internal Audit Charter and recommends the internal audit plan to the Board for approval.
 The strategic internal audit plan is risk based to enable prioritisation of higher risk areas.
 The Audit Committee receives and reviews reports regarding internal audit activity undertaken, and through these reports monitors the progress of management action plans.
-The Audit Committee make recommendations to the GPT Board on any material issues arising from the reports.
+The Audit Committee makes recommendations to the GPT Board on any material issues arising from the reports.
 Internal Audit has unfettered access to all of GPT's assets, systems, employees and records to execute its role and activities.